 Sourdough Pizza with Pomodoro, Mushrooms, Peppadew, and Padrón Peppers

-I accidentally discovered peppadew at the market one week and I can’t get enough of these sweet & tangy little peppers.
+I accidentally discovered peppadew at the market one week and I can’t get enough of these sweet and tangy little peppers.
 They’re my secret weapon.
-They are fantastic on pizza (when used sparingly) as they give an unexpected, but not overpowering, burst of sweetness that pairs incredibly well with the savory and salty flavors of this pizza.
+They are fantastic on pizza (when used sparingly) as they give an unexpected, but not overpowering, the burst of sweetness that pairs incredibly well with the savory and salty flavors of this pizza.

 - One 290g ball Sourdough Pizza Dough

 - 1/3 cup Basic Pomodoro Sauce

 - Several padrón peppers with stems removed

 Spread the pomodoro sauce evenly around the pizza in a circular fashion while keeping a 1” border clean around the outer edge of the dough (this will be the crust).
 Then place the padrón peppers, peppadew, mushrooms and olives in an even distribution over the pomodoro sauce.
 Bake.
 When finished baking place basil on top randomly and drizzle a few “circles” on top of all with the olive oil.